3nachePaul/Introducere-in-Robotica---Proiect/README.md

    - The LCD displays "Safe Opened!"

 5. **Safe Turned Off:**
    - If the switch is turned off, the safe is powered down and the game is reset.

+## Demo video of the functionality

 </details>